Vectors of Spread:

-- Diminishes the protein value of hay when mixed in with it, therefore decreasing hay forage value.
+- Diminishes the protein value of hay when mixed in with it, decreasing hay forage value.

 What Can I Do?

-Learn to identify Baby’s Breath: use the images presented in this profile page to learn how to identify Baby’s Breath
+Learn to identify Baby’s Breath: use the images on this profile page.

 What to do if you spot it: You can report any Baby’s Breath sighting by clicking here.